kawsarlog/amazon-reviews-extraction/README.md

 [![lxml Version](https://img.shields.io/badge/lxml-4.9.2-green)](https://pypi.org/project/lxml/)

 ## Description
-This Python script allows for easy extraction of product reviews from Amazon.
-By leveraging the `requests`, `pandas`, `bs4`, and `lxml` modules, the script retrieves and parses the HTML content of product review pages.
+🛍️📊 Simplify Amazon product review extraction with this Python script.
+By utilizing the `requests`, `pandas`, `bs4`, and `lxml` modules, the script effortlessly retrieves and parses HTML content from review pages.

-The exported data is in the following format:
+The exported data follows this format:
 |   Name    | Stars |             Title             |    Date    |                  Description                  |
 |:---------:|:-----:|:-----------------------------:|:----------:|:----------------------------------------------:|
 |   Jeff    |  4.0  | Rugged, good look and nice fit| 02/10/2018 | The short answer to if you should go down from...|